janishutz/libreevent/website/src/admin-panel/seatplan-editor.md

 You may remove components by clicking the trash icon or by hitting 'delete' on your keyboard.

 ## Editing history
 The editor features undo and redo functions such that you can undo your mistakes and accidental undos can be reverted.
-Just hit the corresponding button in the toolbar.
+Just hit the corresponding button in the toolbar or use the keyboard shortcuts Ctrl + Z for Undo and Ctrl + Y for Redo.

+## Component number property
+This property can be used to tell the system in which order to number seats in.
+You can start at one for every time the numbering should start at 1 again.
+Just keep in mind that for optimal results, you should use a different sector whenever setting the component number to 1 again as otherwise there might be two seats 1 in a sector which can lead to confusion for the customer.
+You will be notified if there's such a conflict before deploying the seat plan.

+**Example:**
+You've got a seat plan which has 4 seat components.
+These 4 components are grouped into two different sectors.
+Now, for the component where the seat numbering should start for each sector, set the component number property to 1.
+This will tell the system to start numbering the seats from this component.
+You may also choose the numbering direction with the option right below called 'Numbering direction'.

 ## Saving
 The editor does auto-save a draft every minute.
 Pressing Ctrl + S or hitting the Save button in the toolbar will immediately save the seatplan as a draft.
 Click the deploy button to save the seatplan permanently, irreversibly overwriting any potentially existing old seatplan of that location, except you change the location name after the fact.